hanami/lotus.github.io/source/blog/2024-04-04-new-leadership-for-hanami.html.markdown

 After 17 years dedicated to open source Ruby, Luca Guidi [has stepped down](https://discourse.hanamirb.org/t/stepping-down-from-hanami/933?u=jodosha) from the Hanami and dry-rb projects.

-In Luca’s place, I will step up as Hanami project lead, and I remain a committed member of the dry-rb core team.
+In Luca’s place, I will step up as Hanami project lead.
+I also remain a committed member of the dry-rb core team.

 As for Hanami, we’re continuing on the path we’ve followed over the last few years.
 [2.1 is now out the door](/blog/2024/02/27/hanami-210/), and 2.2 is next.
 As we plan for this release, you can look forward to seeing updates [on our forum](https://discourse.hanamirb.org/).